sj1999-BIT/tp/docs/UserGuide.md

   [this](#saving-the-data-file)
 </div>

-### Exiting the program : `exit`
-This feature close the app without the need of clicking mouse.

-To exit the app.
-1. Type the command: `exit` in the command box.
-2. Press Enter

-Outcome:<br>
-App closes within few seconds.

 ### Saving the data file
 _WedFast_ data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.